Perfect Picture Book Friday – Butterflies On The First Day Of School

 SUSANNA: How long was it between the time you started writing seriously and the time you sold your first picture book?

-You may purchase BJ’s book at:
+You may purchase Kathy’s book at:

 (all links below are book-specific)